 11.22.6.4.3.3 TB Ranging Measurement Sounding Part

+Note: As speficied in Section 11.22.6.3.1 (Passive Location Ranging overview), the rules and procedures specified in this section also applies to the Passive Location Ranging mode - which is a variant of the TB Ranging mode, except where explicitly stated otherwise.

 The measurement sounding phase commences SIFS time after the polling phase and is the second phase of each polling/sounding/reporting triplet (see Figure 11-36d).
-The measurement sounding phase consists of one or more Trigger frames of variant Ranging, subvariants Sounding or Secured Sounding (“TF Ranging Sounding”, see 9.3.1.23.9 Location variant) allocating uplink resources to one or more ISTAs (see Figure 11-36a and Figure 11-36b).
+The measurement sounding phase consists of one or more Trigger frames of variant Ranging, subvariants Sounding or Secured Sounding (“TF Ranging Sounding”, see 9.3.1.23.9 Location variant), allocating uplink resources to one or more ISTAs (see Figure 11-36a and Figure 11-36b).
+In case the ranging mode is Passive Location Ranging, then the Trigger frame is of variant Ranging and subvariant Passive Location Ranging Sounding.
 Each TF Ranging Sounding shall allocate uplink resources for one or more ISTA’s UL NDP multiplexed in the spatial stream domain.
-The frame format of the UL NDP is an HE TB Ranging NDP (see subclause 27.3.24) SIFS time after receiving the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP sounding frame; the NDP-A is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the DL NDP is an HE Ranging NDP, see subclause 28.3.16.
+The frame format of the UL NDP is an HE TB Ranging NDP (see subclause 27.3.24), except for Passive Location Ranging where the UL NDP is an HE Ranging NDP (see 11.22.6.4.10.2 (Passive Location Ranging Measurement Sounding) for further details).
+SIFS time after receiving the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP sounding frame; the NDP-A is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the DL NDP is an HE Ranging NDP, see subclause 28.3.16.
 Figure 11-36c shows an availability window with an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
 The TF Ranging Sounding allocates a separate spatial stream to each ISTA.
 The NDP-A is addressed to and the DL NDP is used by all ISTA taking part in the exchange.

 TGaz Editor: Change the text in (@11/714r0 P112L5) (@D1.0 P99L5) as follows: